mmcintire00/experimental-design-capstone/README.md

 * Ho: There is no significant difference in the mean bid (USD) per lease block per company between 2014-2020.
 * Ha: There is a significant difference in the mean bid (USD) per lease block per company between 2014-2020

 ### Data: The data is publicly available on the BOEM website.
-This dataset was pulled from the GOMSmart database, which organizes lease information into a .csv format.
 The dataset contains 1708 records and 17 variables.
 I've only imported 10 variables to be used for this analysis.
 There are no missing values.

 ### Discussion and Conclusions: